What is a Nanny Tax and Do You Really Have To Pay It?

-These rules also cover a housekeeper, gardener or other household workers who earn more than the threshold.
-So if you pay your child's sitter $35 every week for Saturday night babysitting, you owe NannySocial Security and Medicare taxes.
+These rules also cover a housekeeper, gardener, or other household workers who earn more than the threshold.
+So if you pay your child's sitter $35 every week for Saturday night babysitting, you'll owe taxes.

 It's not complicated to pay Nanny taxes, but you do need to set aside some time to make sure you complete the forms correctly.
 I strongly advise you to pay Nanny taxes if you're over the limit.
-Not only does it keep you right with the law, your contributions will increase your babysitter's reported Medicare and Social Security pay.
-That ultimately should boost any Social Security payments she/he receives in retirement.
-This is a perfect example of supporting women in the workforce, even if they are in your own home.
+Not only does it keep you right with the law, but your contributions will also increase your babysitter's reported Medicare and Social Security pay.
+That ultimately should boost any Social Security payments they receive in retirement.

-- If your child's sitter provides care in her own home, she's generally not your employee.
+- If your child's sitter provides care in their own home.

 - If your child is cared for by your spouse.

-- If your babysitter is a student under the age of 18.
-(If she's not a student and babysitting is her principal occupation, you owe Nanny taxes.)
+- If your babysitter is a student under the age of 18 (If they're not a student and babysitting is her principal occupation, you owe Nanny taxes).

-- If your parent cares for your child.
-(Exception: if you're a single parent or your spouse is physically unable to care for your child, you likely owe taxes.)
+- If your parent cares for your child (if you're a single parent or your spouse is physically unable to care for your child, you likely owe taxes).

 If you're still confused, please consult your accountant, tax preparer, read IRS Publication 926, or call the IRS helpline for household employers at 800-829-4933.
 In the IRS paperwork, there is a checklist of paperwork and organizational tips you can follow to be sure that you and your Nanny are covered.
 Here are step-by-step instructions on how to paying the nanny tax.